Five key recruits to watch for Super 25 champion Bishop Gorman

 SLEEPERS

-JoJuan Claiborne, S – Stuck behind All-American safety Bubba Bolden, this 5-foot-11, 160-pound defensive back is aggressive and hard-hitting with a nose for the ball.
+JoJuan Claiborne, S – Stuck behind All-American safety Bubba Bolden, this 5-foot-11, 190-pound defensive back is aggressive and hard-hitting with a nose for the ball.
 Can play well in the box from a safety standpoint, and will have his chance to shine this fall when the Gaels face the likes of Dematha, Mater Dei and Miami Central.

 Jimmy Telles, WR – Can go up and get anything.
 Developed fantastic chemistry with Thompson-Robinson, while opening eyes during the 7-man season this past winter.
 Tough-as-nails kid who is due for a breakout season, as he was another player stuck behind top talents such as Thompson-Robinson, Nailor and Tyjon Lindsey – all big-time recruits.
 Should complement Gorman’s passing game, which includes Nailor and Jordan.